 Five-Step Process for Utilizing UGRs

-• #2.
+- #2.
 Assess: The second stage is to evaluate the current company culture.
-This evaluation is referred to as a ‘stocktake’ and is utilized for planning and implementing improvements.
+This evaluation is called a ‘stocktake’ for planning and implementing improvements.

-• #3.
+- #3.
 Teach: In this stage, you’re educating from the top down in a company structure.
-Your goal is to educate as many employees as possible about the concept of Unwritten Ground Rules.
+You aim to educate as many employees as possible about Unwritten Ground Rules.

 aspirational positive UGRs